1977 Nauruan parliamentary election: Results

+By constituency

 Aftermath

 Following the elections, the newly elected Parliament met on 15 November.
-Gadaroa was re-elected as Speaker and Leo Keke as Deputy Speaker, both running unopposed.
+Gadaraoa was re-elected as Speaker and Leo Keke as Deputy Speaker, both running unopposed.

 Dowiyogo and DeRoburt were the two nominees for president, with Dowiyogo winning by nine votes to eight.
 He subsequently formed a cabinet consisting of Kenas Aroi as Minister of Island Development, Industry and Civil Aviation, Kinza Clodumar as Minister of Finance, Lagumot Harris as Minister of Education and Health and Ruben Kun as Minister of Works.
 After the new government was formed, DeRoburt refused to follow parliamentary procedure or instructions from the Speaker.

 Following a heated budget debate at the start of January, during which Dowiyogo resigned and was re-elected, Clodumar was sacked as Minister of Finance and replaced by Kun.
 Leo Keke was appointed Minister of Works.
 However, Dowiyogo resigned again in April 1978 after a bill was defeated in parliament.
 Lagumot Harris was elected president, but resigned less than a month later when another bill was rejected.
 Following Harris' resignation, DeRoburt was elected.

 His cabinet included Buraro Detudamo as Minister of Justice, James Ategan Bop as Minister of Finance, Joseph Detsimea Audoa as Minister for Education and Health and Totouwa Depaune as Minister for Works and Community Services.
 A cabinet reshuffle in December 1978 saw Harris replace Depaune as Minister for Works and Community Services, Kenas Aroi take over as Minister for Justice, Detudamo become Minister for Finance.